BiltuDas1/RepackInstalledWindows/README.md

 ==================== After Windows Installed ====================

-11. When windows ask to create first user.
-Type username 'Admin'
-Type Computer name 'YourPC'
-Do not type any password.
-Skip Product key.
-Set time & timezone to original GMT time

-12. Do not active windows using any loader, keygen.

-13. Setup your windows in your choice.(like pagefile)
+11. Setup your windows in your choice.(like installing Google Chrome)

-14. when your all task complete, reconnect your flash drive from where you installed your current os.
+12. when your all task complete, reconnect your flash drive from where you installed your current os.

-15. copy 'imagex' folder to your pendrive's root directory
+13. copy 'imagex' folder to your pendrive's root directory

-16. Now boot your computer along with your flash drive.
+14. Now boot your computer along with your flash drive.

-17. When Windows installation setup opened.
+15. When Windows installation setup opened.
 Press 'Shift+F10' into your keyboard, it will launch command prompt.

 Caution: It is the main part of your setup, in this position your all drive letter will be chaged, you need to detect your drives using 'cd' and 'dir' commands.
 If you do anything wrong, you may need to reinstall operating system.